mgaimann/iaps-invoice-tool/README.md

 The tool seeks to
 - automate the invoice creation process
 - create beautiful invoices typeset in LaTeX
-- create legally correct invoices for IAPS' jurisdiction (Alsace-Moselle, France)
+- create legally correct invoices for the jurisdiction of IAPS (Alsace-Moselle, France)
 - automate the invoice email sending process